Please ensure Javascript is enabled for purposes of website accessibility

 Secondary to that ultra-long-term chart would be secular bull or bear markets, where stocks can be trending higher or lower for years on end.
 After that, you’d look to multi-week moving averages like those used in our own Cabot Trend Lines, and then you’d look for multi-day averages, multi-hour, etc.

-Stocks in oversold (or overbought) territory can easily remain there if a longer-term trend is dominant.
+Stocks in oversold (or overbought) territory can remain there if a longer-term trend is dominant.
 A stock can easily show overbought conditions on an intra-day chart if it’s going through a period of multi-day or multi-week accumulation.

 More on RSI